-4.7 Limitation periods for the imposition of penalties
+9 Limitation periods for the imposition of fines and penalty payments

-- 84. ESMA is invited by the Commission to advise on the limitation periods for the imposition of fines and penalty payments. - 85.
-In the consultation paper, ESMA took into account the similarities Articles 25m and 68 of EMIR as amended, Article 36d of the CRA Regulation and Article 48h of BMR as amended.
-It also took into consideration Article 6 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020. - 86.
-Based on its experience in previous enforcement cases, ESMA did not consider that changes to the existing rules were needed.
-ESMA therefore advised to adopt similar rules regarding the limitation periods for the imposition of penalties imposed on Benchmark Administrators. - 87.
-ESMA only received comments with regards to the above proposals from one respondent.
-In particular, the respondent claimed that instead of five years the limitation period should be set at three years (as it is the case under the respondent's national legislation) or it should refer to limitation periods defined in the national law of the Member State where the person under investigation is established. - 88.
-In this regard, ESMA notes that, according to settled case-law of the Court of Justice of the European Union, "the need for a uniform application of EU law and the principle of equality require that the terms of a provision of EU law which makes no express reference to the law of the Member States for the purpose of determining its meaning and scope must normally be given an autonomous and uniform interpretation throughout the European Union" (see e.g. judgment of 21 December 2011, Ziolkowski and Szeja, C-424/10 and C-425/10, EU:C:2011:866, paragraph 32).
+- 59. ESMA is invited by the Commission to advise on the limitation periods for the imposition of fines and penalty payments. - 60.
+ESMA has taken into account the similarities Articles 25m and 68 of EMIR as amended, Article 36d of the CRA Regulation and Article 48h of BMR as amended.
+It has also taken into consideration Article 6 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020. - 61.
+Based on its experience in previous enforcement cases, ESMA does not consider that changes to the existing rules are needed.
+ESMA therefore advises to adopt similar rules regarding the limitation periods for the imposition of penalties imposed on Benchmark Administrators.